projen/projen/API.md

 ----|-----------
 [AutoRelease](#projen-autorelease)|Automatic bump modes.
 [CdkApprovalLevel](#projen-cdkapprovallevel)|*No description*
-[DependabotScheduleInterval](#projen-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [DockerComposeProtocol](#projen-dockercomposeprotocol)|Network protocol for port mapping.
 [NodePackageManager](#projen-nodepackagemanager)|The node package manager to use.
 [Stability](#projen-stability)|*No description*
 [StartEntryCategory](#projen-startentrycategory)|*No description*
 [TypeScriptJsxMode](#projen-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
 [TypeScriptModuleResolution](#projen-typescriptmoduleresolution)|Determines how modules get resolved.
-[VersioningStrategy](#projen-versioningstrategy)|The strategy to use when edits manifest and lock files.